SupaxInc/data-structure-and-algorithms/README.md

     1. For the left subtree **`[9]`**, there's no further subdivision since it's a single-node subtree.
     2. For the right subtree **`[20, 15, 7]`**, **`20`** is identified as the root in the next recursive call, and further slicing is used to construct its left and right children (**`15`** and **`7`**).

+# Tries

+## 208 - Implement Trie (Prefix Tree)

+**Brute Force:  Use a hashmap as a children property of TrieNode**

+- Time Complexity: O(n)
+- Space Complexity: O(n)

+**Optimized Approach: Use an array of 26 size as children**

+- Time Complexity: O(n)
+- Space Complexity: O(26)

+**Solution:** optimizes for lowercase English letters by using a fixed-size array of 26 for children nodes, allowing for efficient insertions, searches, and prefix checks by calculating character positions based on ASCII values.

+**Unique uses:**

+- Each trie node consists of a children and an end property
+    - Contains children as there could be multiple words with different combinations
+    - Contains end property to let us know that it was inserted as a word, helps for searches
+- Uses an array with a prefix sized amount of 26 to imitate the alphabet letters
+    - Index is found by subtracting ASIIC value of “a” and the char we are on

 # Heap/Priority Queues